zehengl/django-survey/README.md

 ## Generating a pdf report from the survey's result

+There is a default configuration for PDF generation, but you might want to change `TEX_CONFIGURATION_FILE` for better results (in particular for language other than english).

 You can manage the way the report is created in a yaml file, globally, survey by survey, or question by question.
-In order to render pdf you will need to install texlive and python-tk or python3-tk for sankey's diagram.
+In order to render pdf you will need to install xelatex.
+You will also need python3-tk for sankey's diagram.

 The results are generated for the server only when needed, but you can force it as a developper with: